 Innovative materials with increased functionality can improve the energy productivity of U.S. manufacturing.
 Materials with novel properties will enable energy savings in energy-intensive processes and applications and will create a new design space for renewable energy generation.

 Breakthroughs in materials science and engineering are needed to enable these new capabilities.
 Our R&D portfolio will pursue promising materials technologies that offer the potential for major energy, carbon, and economic benefits.
-Click the areas below to view our current projects in each.

 Thermal and Degradation Resistant Materials